gelder-ux/devblog/src/pages/welcome-to-the-blog/index.md

 featuredImage: './create-a-thing.png'
 ---

-Over the years, I've come to the conclusion that any user interface can be distilled down into its functional essence in the form of **abstract flow diagram**
+Over the years, I've come to the conclusion that any user interface can be distilled down into its functional essence in the form of the **abstract flow diagram**

 <!-- end -->